 Competent sailors can apply to the club by downloading the membership form (pdf) and emailing it to the secretary and await instructions before paying the membership fee.
-If you would like more information or would like to discuss anything in more detail, please speak to our Secretary, Janice Beaumont, on 020 8405 9959 or email firstname.lastname@example.org.
+If you would like more information about membership or would like to discuss anything in more detail, please speak to our Secretary, Janice Beaumont, email firstname.lastname@example.org.

 If you’re looking for sailing opportunities at South Norwood Lake specifically for children (under 18), we encourage families to join as members, teaching parents to sail through our RYA Level 1 courses and their children taught through RYA Stage 1 and 2 courses held in school holidays backed up by coaching during fortnightly Family Sailing .
-The local Scout groups do offer taster sailing and kayaking sessions on saturday mornings during the summer.
+See Learn to sail Page for latest information.

 Membership Subscription Rates for 2021 (1st January to 31st December)